Is it Possible to Recover Images From an SD Card?

 Keep in mind that you should always select a folder on a different drive than where the deleted images were originally located.

-To recover deleted pictures from an SD card that you use in your smartphone or tablet, you don’t need a computer with an SD card reader because you can perform the recovery directly on your mobile device or using a USB cable.
+To recover deleted pictures from an SD card that you use in your Android smartphone or tablet, you don’t need a computer with an SD card reader because you can perform the recovery directly on your mobile device or using a USB cable.

 Keep in mind that the instructions below are meant for Android users only since iOS devices such as the iPhone don’t support SD cards.